The Golf Channel for Golf Lessons

 2. Course Management

 Understanding⁢ course layout and managing one’s approach is crucial, especially at TPC Sawgrass, known for its demanding 17th hole, “Isle of Palms.”
 For ⁢certain players,strategic errors contributed to their early exit.
+Additionally, golfers like Scottie Scheffler were noted for their lack of course management, which led to missed opportunities.

 3. Psychological Factors

 Mental fortitude plays a significant role in golf.
 Players like Brooks Koepka and Bryson DeChambeau exhibited signs of mental lapses,which can be particularly detrimental in⁣ high-pressure environments.
+The pressure of the tournament can lead to poor decision-making and impacting performance on the course under challenging conditions.

-4. Adaptability ⁣to Weather Conditions
+4. Adaptability⁣ to Weather Conditions

 Conditions at TPC⁢ Sawgrass can shift ⁣rapidly.
 Strong ⁣winds and rain can disrupt⁣ even the most meticulous game plans, as seen with Jon Rahm and Collin Morikawa, whose preparations did not ⁢align with the reality ⁣of the course conditions.
+Windy conditions added an additional layer of challenge that seemed to affect even the ⁣most seasoned veterans.

 benefits of Understanding These Shocking Surprises